nirajp82/DockerAndKubernetes/07_DockerEngine/03_A_Docker_Storage_Linux.md

 ## 1. Docker Data Storage Location

 When Docker is installed on a system, it creates a folder structure under `/var/lib/docker`.
 This is where Docker stores all its data related to containers, images, and volumes.
-Let's explore this further with a practical verification.

 ### Practical Steps:
 1. **Inspect the Docker Folder Structure**: